Benadryl When Pregnant: Safety, Dosage And Side Effects

 • You may consider OTC nasal steroid sprays, budesonide, and fluticasone propionate, for managing allergy symptoms during pregnancy (11).

-• Home remedies, such as gargling with salt water and using saline nasal and eye drops, may also help manage allergy and cold symptoms during pregnancy (12).
+• Home remedies, such as gargling with salt water, using saline nasal and eye drops, and steam inhalation, may also help manage allergy and cold symptoms during pregnancy (12).

 Sharing some home-care measures that proved effective in alleviating her cold symptoms during pregnancy, Maria Ingrid, a mother of two, says, “At some point, my immune system probably dropped, the reason why I had a sore throat and colds.
 My doctor gave me medicines at that time, but I never took any of them because of fear that something may happen to our little one.
 However, after a few days of drinking lemon water with honey and gargling warm water with salt, I felt better (i).”